istio/istio.io/_docs/tasks/traffic-management-v1alpha3/ingress.md

 It configures exposed ports, protocols, etc., but, unlike [Kubernetes Ingress Resources](https://kubernetes.io/docs/concepts/services-networking/ingress/), does not include any traffic routing configuration.
-Traffic routing for ingress traffic is instead configured using Istio routing rules, exactly the same as for internal service requests.
+Traffic routing for ingress traffic is instead configured using Istio routing rules, exactly in the same was as for internal service requests.

 ### Configuring a Gateway